arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ### Hello World Example

 Let's program the Edge Control with the classic `hello world` example used in the Arduino ecosystem: the `Blink` sketch.
-We will use this example to verify the board's connection to the Arduino IDE, the Edge control core and the board itself are working as expected.
+We will use this example to verify that the board's connection to the Arduino IDE, the Edge Control core and the board itself are working as expected.

 There are two ways to program this example in the board: